Skip to content

 Please keep in mind that as long as the error persists, no other jobs from a given partition will be processed.

-Usage with the Dead Letter Queue
+Usage With the Dead Letter Queue

 The Karafka Active Job adapter is fully compatible with the Dead Letter Queue (DLQ) feature.
 Setting the independent flag to true when configuring DLQ with Active Job is advisable.
 This recommendation is based on the nature of ActiveJob jobs being inherently independent.
 The independent flag enhances the DLQ's handling of job failures by treating each job separately, aligning with Active Job's operational characteristics.